kgryte/json-book-specification/README.md

 							"url": "path/to/my/image/file.png"
 						}
 					],
 					"caption": "This is a graph/image caption.
-Notice that the type has an asterisk: in &lt;a href="http://example.com"&gt;LaTeX&lt;, this would refer to an un-numbered graph."
+Notice that the type has an asterisk: in <a href="http://example.com">LaTeX<, this would refer to an un-numbered graph."
 				}
 			]
 		}